 The device functions available to you as a user depend on your access role.
-When you are logged in with a specific access role, the functions of the access role are available to you.
+When you are logged on to the device with a specific access role, the functions of the access role are available to you.

 The commands available to you as a user, also depend on the Command Line Interface mode in which you are currently working.
 See "Mode-based command hierarchy" on page 23.